openfheorg/openfhe-development/docs/assets/sphinx_rsts/modules/pke/pke_encoding.rst

         - Right Shift: positive index
         - Left Shift: negative index
         - Rotations work cyclically

-    - Note: is almost always what you want to use (other than if you want to deal with floating numbers)
+    .. note:: is almost always what you want to use (other than if you want to deal with floating numbers)

 ```Plaintext``
     - The base plaintext implementation